myFavShrimp/arc/README.md

 ### Tasks

-Tasks define operations to execute on remote systems.
+Tasks define operations to execute on target systems.
 Each task consists of a handler function and optional metadata.

 #### Basic Task Structure